 In this case, the name says it all – this district is full of adventure for the whole family.
 Located in northeast OKC at the crossroads of I-35 and I-44, the Adventure District is home to many can’t-miss museums and attractions.
 You’ll find plenty of ways to entertain the whole family, plus indoor and outdoor experiences that pack year-round fun.
 You won’t believe how many different types of memorable activities you’ll find all within a two-mile radius.

 See Sanctuary Asia at the Oklahoma City Zoo and Botanical Gardens

-Sample Oklahoma City's Western Heritage at the National Cowboy & Western Heritage Museum
+Sample OKC's Western Heritage at the National Cowboy & Western Heritage Museum

-In addition to its world-class art and exhibits, this museum is also home to Prosperity Junction, a replica turn-of-the-Century cattle town.
+In addition to its world-class art and interactive exhibits, this museum is also home to historical and pop culture artifacts, cowboy gear, firearms and a great gift shop.

-Kids of all ages will love exploring eight acres of hands-on science experiences with thousands of space, aviation and cultural artifacts in the mix.
-This is especially true in their new "CurioCity" exhibit, a 20,000-square-foot area of discovery that uses interactive devices to unusual settings to encourage learning through play.
+Kids of all ages will love exploring eight acres of hands-on science experiences with thousands of space, aviation and cultural artifacts at Science Museum Oklahoma.
+This is especially true in their new "CurioCity" exhibit, a 20,000-square-foot area of discovery that uses interactive devices and creative settings to encourage learning through play.